Product » A free email server for Windows and Linux » Knowledge Base

 run queries against a DNS server.
-Faster the lookups, faster Xeams will be able to process incoming messages.
+The faster the lookups, the faster Xeams will be able to process incoming messages.

 By design, DNS servers create a lookup chain.
 For example, if a DNS server cannot resolve a query locally, it will

 try getting that answer from the next server up.
-The more servers get involved in a lookup, the slower a result is fetched
+The more servers that are involved in a lookup, the slower a result is fetched

-and Xeams will spend a long time processing an email.
+and Xeams will spend a longer time processing an email.